ABOUT THE AWARDS

 Participation is free of charge for all categories.

-The gala dinner is organised to announce and honor the winners of the various awards for that year.
+The gala dinner is organised to announce and honour the winners of the various awards for that year.

-The gala dinner is a black tie (tuxedo for men) affair and the evening proceedings are usually conducted “Oscar-style” where corporate leaders take turns to host the various awards and event, and even provide entertainment.
+The gala dinner is a black tie affair and the evening proceedings are usually conducted “Oscar-style” where corporate leaders take turns to host the various awards and event, and even provide entertainment.

 Winners will be invited to attend the gala dinner to receive their awards.
 The organisers will usually invite recent past winners and other guests to the event.